-Two weeks ago I woke up in the middle of the night feeling a little thirsty.
-Instead of doing the logical thing and reaching for the glass of water on my bedside table, for some reason I picked up my phone.
+But instead of doing the logical thing and reaching for the glass of water on my bedside table, I picked up my phone.

-It was only when I’d lifted it to my mouth that I must have realized that it didn’t contain anything drinkable, and so put it down again.
+It was only when lifted it to my mouth that I must have realized that it didn’t contain anything drinkable, and put it back on the table.

 I then vaguely remember rummaging around for the real glass of water and knocking it off the table onto the stone floor.

-I think the sound of the smashing glass must have been what snapped me out of the confused state.
-But even then I couldn’t exactly understand what it was I was trying to do.
+I think the sound of the shattering glass must have snapped me out of the confused state.
+But even then I couldn’t quite understand what I was trying to do.

 It seems I’d experienced an episode of what’s known as confusional arousals.
-I’m pretty sure it wasn’t the first time either, but like many people I probably don’t usually remember it.
+I’m sure it wasn’t the first time either, but like many people, I probably don’t usually remember it.

 Do you wake up confused and do unusual things?

-In 2015 I asked readers about their experience.
-Out of 657 people, 230 said they experience confusional arousals very regularly – between 1 and 3 times per week.
-However, a further 188 people only experience them occasionally during the year.
+Interestingly though, out of 657 readers, 230 said they have confusional arousals very regularly – between 1 and 3 times per week.
+However, 188 people only have a few per year.

 What are confusional arousals?

-The 2014 version of the International Classification of Sleep Disorders (ICSD) describes confusional arousals as being when someone wakes up in a confused state.
+The International Classification of Sleep Disorders diagnostic manual describes confusional arousals as being when someone wakes up in a confused state.

-That may sounds obvious, but the confusion can take different forms.
-For example, people might be confused about who they are, where they are or what’s happening.
+That might sound obvious, but the confusion can take different forms.
+For example, you might be confused about who you are, where you are, or what’s happening around you.

-It most typically happens if you wake up from the slow wave stage of sleep in the first third of the night.
+It typically happens on waking from the slow wave stage of sleep in the first third of the night.
 But it can also occur when waking from any stage of sleep.